In 2020, ESG asset management strategies netted a 42 percent increase, from $12 trillion in 2018 to $17.1 trillion by the beginning of the year.

 Morningstar Inc. has operations in 29 countries.
 Their financial recommendations and research continue to be the most influential in the asset management industry.

 A positive recommendation from Morningstar’s analysts can make or break the financial future of any given fund.
 Beyond their ESG screening services, Morningstar Inc. provides data platforms and software options for a wide range of investors.
+It’s look been known as the best stock screener for both retail and institutional investors.

 With Morningstar’s ESG screener, you can search for stocks based on your ESG preferences and define your search with laser-focused intention.